team-cake/sudoku/README.md

 ## Project Status

 Project is: _in progress_
-Next up: working on the logic.
+Next up: Redux.
 Just a little bit of patience please!

 ---

 ## Difficulties

-Just started off, will note down any difficulties I encounter.
+Just finished the logic, I've had massive help from Barry Michael Doyle on this.
+The logic part seemed daunting at first.
+Been learning a lot about the logic.

 ---